-I think that’s about it for my convention survival tips, whilst all of these things are important – the most important thing is to not take it too seriously, you may see cosplayers that don’t look exactly like the character they’re portraying, or someone could be wearing a t-shirt featuring a tv show that you think is lame, just remember that everyone is there for the same reason as you – to have fun!
-So, don’t ruin someone else’s day by being small-minded, if you just follow that last piece of advice you’re sure to get on fine.
+I think that’s about it for my convention survival tips, whilst all of these things are important – the most important thing is to not take it too seriously.
+You may see cosplayers that don’t look exactly like the character they’re portraying or someone could be wearing a t-shirt featuring a tv show that you don't like.
+Just remember that everyone is there for the same reason as you – to have fun!
+So, don’t ruin someone else’s day by being small-minded.
+If you just follow that last piece of advice you’re sure to get on fine.

 Did I miss any tips out?
 Let us know!
 You can find me at hopeelizablog.wordpress.com as well as @hopeelizab on twitter/Instagram and who knows!
 Maybe one day we’ll see you at a convention!